solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 ### 2. Be Careful with the Dependencies

 When you need more than one stack, you really need to start to think about *dependencies*.
 Usually CloudFormation stacks do not live in isolation, but instead they refer to resources created by separate stack.
-A concrete example would be for instance multiple microservices in single ECS/FARGATE cluster behind one single [ALB](https://aws.amazon.com/elasticloadbalancing/).
+A concrete example would be for instance multiple microservices in a single ECS/FARGATE cluster behind a single [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/).

 Consider an example, in which Acme Corporation has three microservices: